-- 1) What are YOUR goals for this experience?
-Common objectives of students abroad include advancement in future profession, wish to expand personal and academic horizons, need for a change, and wish to challenge oneself with immersion in a new culture. - 2) Given the way the program is set up; how can you best prepare to meet your goals?
-For example, if one of your goals is truly being immersed in the Chinese culture, how can you ensure that y goal? you do not spe end too mud ch time witl h U.S. stude ents?
-Hov v can you b est meet youi The informati any tion in this gui ide was curr ent at the t ime of prir ting, thou gh changes may occur at
+1) What are YOUR goals for this experience?
+Common objectives of students abroad include advancement in future profession, wish to expand personal and academic horizons, need for a change, and wish to challenge oneself with immersion in a new culture.

+2) Circu the way the program is get you have see you heat program to meet your goals?
+For 2) Given the way the program is set up; how can you best prepare to meet your goals?
+For example, if one of your goals is truly being immersed in the Chinese culture, how can you ensure that you do not spend too much time with U.S. students?
+How can you best meet your goal?
+The information in this guide was current at the time of printing, though changes may occur at any time.
+2